pallavikochar/OpenCV-short-notes/README.md

 ## 10. cv.split, cv.merge, cv.resize, cv.add, cv.addWeighted, ROI
 ```
 print(img.shape) #returns a tuple f number of rows, coloumns, and channels

 print(img.size) #returns total number of pixels is accessed

 print(img.dtype) #returns image datatype is obtained

 cv2.split(img) #to split image in three channels i.e,b,g,r

 cv2.merge((b,g,r)) #to merge the three channels into an image
 ROI- region of interest
 copy a region and paste at another place

-cv2.add(src1,src2,dst,mask,dtype= -1) #calculates the per-element sum of tw arrays or an array and a scalar. src-source, dst-destination
+cv2.add(src1,src2,dst,mask,dtype= -1) #calculates the per-element sum of two arrays or an array and a scalar. src-source, dst-destination

-cv2.resize(img, (512,512)) #to make bth the images of same size.
-(512,512) are no. of rows and coloumns
+cv2.resize(img, (512,512)) #to make b0th the images of same size.(512,512) are no. of rows and coloumns

-cv2.addWeighted(src1,alpha,src2,beta,gamma,dst,dtype) #calculates weighted sum of two arrays, alpha beta are weights and gamma is a scalar
+cv2.addWeighted(src1,alpha,src2,beta,gamma,dst,dtype) #calculates weighted sum of two arrays. alpha beta are weights and gamma is a scalar
 ```